 SOURCE: U.S. Department of Education, National Center for Education Statistics, National Assessment of Educational Progress.

-104 Among other changes, the framework was revised by merging the measurement and geometry content areas into one and by adding additional questions on algebra, data analysis, and probability.
-For more details, see Grigg, W., Donahue, P., and Dion, G. (2007).
+100 The framework for the 12th-grade mathematics assessment was revised in 2005; as a result, scores from 2005 and later cannot be compared with those from previous years.
+Among other changes, the framework was revised by merging the measurement and geometry content areas into one and by adding questions on algebra, data analysis, and probability.
+For more details, see Grigg, W., Donahue, P., & Dion, G. (2007).
 The Nation's Report Card: 12th-grade reading and mathematics 2005 (NCES 2007-468).
-U.S. Department of Education, National Center for Education Statistics, Washington, DC: U.S. Government Printing Office.
+U.S. Department of Education, National Center for Education Statistics. https://nces.ed.gov/pubsearch/pubsinfo.asp?pubid=2007468

-106 Parents' education is the highest educational attainment of either parent.
-Data on parents' level of education are not reliable for 4th-graders.
+102 Parents' education is the highest educational attainment of either parent.
+Data on parents' level of education are not reliable for 4th graders.